Collections

 American Indian Boarding Schools Collection

 Reflecting the history and heritage of the campus as an American Indian boarding school, Briggs Library organized and continues to maintain a collection of materials focusing on the off-reservation boarding school education model.
-The American Indian Boarding Schools Collection, located on the fourth floor of Briggs Library in the special collections area, includes materials on both church affiliated and federally funded schools.
-As is the case with other special collections housed on the fourth floor, these items are not available for check-out.

 Atlas Collection

 Briggs Library has an assortment of atlas materials covering state, national, and world geographical areas as well as historical perspectives.
 Special language volumes are also available in Spanish and French.
-The Briggs Library Atlas Collection is located near the reference collection on the main floor.
-Materials in the collection do not circulate.
-If you need general assistance, please contact a librarian at the reference desk.

 Best Sellers & Hot Picks